geeksforsocialchange/imok/README.md

 We currently support SMS and Telegram.
 WhatsApp is theoretically supported but requires a [WhatsApp Business API account](https://www.whatsapp.com/business/api/?lang=en), which we do not have.

 Please note that imok is currently **beta quality software** and has not yet been tested in a "real life" setting.
-We will be making rapid improvements over the coming months.

 ## How it works